-To respect the complexity of the problems, while dealing with them in language and with arguments of the greatest possible clarity.
+To respect the complexity of the problems, while dealing with them in language and with arguments that are as clear as I can make them.

-Thus, to consider things carefully, conscientiously and to take a bit of time before leaping out with opinions and positions.
-I’m afraid this also means that my blog posts are often quite long.
+This means I often take a bit of time before leaping out with opinions and positions so I’m sometimes not as immediately topical as I’d otherwise like to be.
+And I’m afraid it also means that my blog posts are often quite long.
 If you’re used to snappy tweeting, my posts that come through at 1500-3000 words a time may be something of a change of pace.

 To be part of a conversation with people who share my concerns and my focus on latitudinal and longitudinal linkages.